pitekantrop/shittyprofiler/README.md

 # Laravel Shitty Profiler

 A shitty profiler for Laravel.
-It only shows some quick and dirty stats, but it's unobtrusive and easy to setup.
+It only shows some quick and dirty stats, but it's unobtrusive and easy to configure.

 ## Installation